iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted14005/report.md

 > Great app.
 I was reading Wormwood a book about apocalypse in Connecticut and the app reminded me of the one the main character has in that book.
 Its also nice to know when its better to just stay home.<br> :date: __2020-11-15 03:54:15__

-> Just DL'd it so i don't know how well it works but WHAT AN AMAZING idea and UTILIZATION of technology!
-And it's ANONYMOUS!<br> :date: __2020-11-14 19:01:39__

-> Do your part, wear your mask, keep your distance and install the app<br> :date: __2020-11-13 05:39:02__

 #### 3-star reviews